goatgitter/modmanager/README.md

 # Mod Menu Extension

 ## Description
-This is Minecraft Fabric mod which extends the Mod Menu mod to add ability to enable/disable mods in the mod menu.
+This is Minecraft Fabric mod which extends the Mod Menu mod to add ability to enable/disable mods in the mod menu, and create multiple mod list profiles which can be loaded from the configuration screen.

 * modmenu : https://www.curseforge.com/minecraft/mc-mods/modmenu : MIT License